ipewzner/websites-recovery/README.md

 - Chromium

 ## NOTE:
-if you use it is YOUR responsibility!
+If you use it is YOUR responsibility!

 I am not responsible if it works or not or if it damage you're machine or any other problem!